A truly sober spring break is not as easy as some people might say.

 Spring break can be a stressful time for those who’ve recently completed addiction treatment.
 While it’s refreshing to see longer days and warmer temperatures, the spring break season is often associated with drinking and partying.
-The triggers are all around you and this can make it difficult to focus on your recovery with a positive mindset.
+The triggers are all around you, and this can make it difficult to focus on your recovery with a positive mindset.

 Needless to say, you might feel like you are missing out on the fun, but the key is to change your perspective on what “fun” really is.
 Here are some of our favorite ideas for enjoying a sober spring break.

 Spend Time Reinventing Yourself

 Instead of focusing your energy on what everyone else is doing, spend time loving yourself.
 This may be the point in your recovery when you are ready to try something new.
 Consider joining a cooking class or starting a new workout regimen.
 Spend time in nature meditating or practicing yoga.
 It’s possible you may be more vulnerable right now, so consider going to extra 12-step meetings.

 Travel to a New Destination for Your Sober Spring Break